[Date changed–posted 11/11/21 (last revision 10/17/13)]

 It is the policy of the institution that all full-time employees shall devote their primary professional activities, time, and energy to their position for the institution.
 Faculty employees with appointments of less than 12 months shall devote their primary professional activities, time, and energy to their position for the institution during the period of their appointment.
 Part-time employees shall devote their primary professional activities, time, and energy to their position while performing duties for the institution.
 An employee's primary responsibility is the full and complete execution of all assigned duties, the fulfillment of professional obligations not ordinarily reduced to written assignment, and maintenance of current professional skills.

-Outside employment must be compatible with the interests of the institution and TTUS and of such a nature that it will not detract from the effectiveness and performance of the employee (see Section 03.07.1, Regents' Rules, and OP 70.15.
+Outside employment must be compatible with the interests of the institution and TTUS and of such a nature that it will not detract from the effectiveness and performance of the employee (see Section 03.07.1, Regents' Rules, and OP 70.15, Multiple and Other Employment).

 An employee shall not engage in any external activity that the employee might reasonably expect would require or induce him/her to disclose confidential information acquired by reason of his/her employment at the institution (see Section 03.01.1.(b), Regents' Rules).